BY SOFO ARCHON

 Secondly, it’s hard to stop our ecocidal behavior because we’ve been conditioned since we were little kids to see ourselves as consumers whose primary purpose in life is to buy stuff.
 Products, we fervently believe, is what makes life rich, not realizing that we’re trying to enrich our lives by destroying the very planet we depend on and are inseparable from.

-Thirdly, and in my view, most importantly, we keep on harming our planet because we don’t feel intimately connected to it.
-Being enclosed in man-made boxes (houses, cars, offices, etc.) and jungles of concrete for most of our lives, we have been psychologically distanced from the Earth.
+Lastly, we keep on harming our planet because we don’t feel intimately connected to it.
+Being enclosed in man-made boxes (houses, cars, offices, etc.) and jungles of concrete for most of our lives, we have been psychologically distanced from Earth.
 Hence, instead of seeing her as a sacred, living being worthy of love and reverence, we only see an inanimate bunch of resources to control and exploit.
 No wonder we care so little about the destruction and suffering we’re imposing upon her.

 But then we’ll also want to radically transform the economic system we live in, realizing that it’s antithetical to the activities just mentioned.
 Instead of a growth-based economy, we’ll design a steady-state one that is aligned with – and not against – the natural world.
 Personal change is important, but even more important is collective change, and true, lasting collective change can take place only once our economic system – the very foundation of our, and any other, society – changes as well.